 When living in the Northeast I was a part time lecturer at Bretton School of Art, Cleveland School of Art and the Open University.
 My subject was History of Art and Human Consciousness.
 This is still a main area of interest.

-In 2015 I started the MFA course at West Dean College, which I aim to complete in the summer of 2017.
+In 2015 I started the MFA course at West Dean College, which I completed in the summer of 2017.
+Unfortunately, since then I have been suffering from a long-term illness, from which I am gradually recovering (July, 2017).